rhugman/mf6api_test_cases/README.md

  A repository of example applications of the MODFLOW API.

 This repository contains contains experimental applications of the MODFLOW API.
 They are exploratory and may be wrong.
+User beware.
+If you find any mistakes, please let us know by opening an `issue`.

+If you would like to add an example, please let us know!

 **Install Python and dependencies:**